bsv-blockchain/gitbook-poc-solutions/getting-started/templates-guide.md

 ---

 Happy documenting!
-Use these templates to keep every POC clear, consistent, and easy to navigate.
+Use these templates to keep every Demo clear, consistent, and easy to navigate.